AndyYanxunJiang/toronto-vehicles-speed-analysis/README.md

-# Starter folder
+# Analyzing Toronto Traffic Speeds: Insights into Patterns and Predictive Modeling

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This paper investigates traffic speed data from Toronto collected between 2017 and 2024, focusing on trends in speed percentiles and their relationship to traffic volume.
+Using a Bayesian linear regression model, we predict mean vehicle speeds based on key predictors such as 5th, 50th, and 95th percentile speeds and total traffic volume.
+Results highlight significant changes in traffic patterns post-2020, with increased extreme speeds linked to higher traffic volumes.
+This study provides insights into urban mobility dynamics, offering a basis for traffic management strategies and policy-making.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.